What is an RMD?

 RMDs must be taken before December 31 each year, except for your first one.
 The year you reach age 73 (or 70½), you have until April 1 of the following year to take your initial RMDs out of your accounts.
 But be aware, if you wait to take the first RMD until the following year, you will have to take two RMDs the year you turn 73 (or 71½), potentially creating a large tax bill.

-If you’re still working for the company that sponsors your 401(k) when you turn 73, you won’t need to start taking RMDs until April 1 of the year following your termination with that company, unless you own at least 5% of the company, in which case the normal rules still apply regardless of your working status.
+If you’re still working for the company that sponsors your retirement plan when you turn 73, you must start taking RMDs by April 1 of the year following the year of your termination with that company — unless you own at least 5% of the company.
+However, if you own more than 5% of the company, you must start taking RMDs by April 1 of the year in which you attain the age of 73 (even if you’re still working for the company).
+Subsequent RMDs must be taken no later than December 31 of each year.

 How are RMDs calculated?

-The RMD for any given account is calculated by taking the account balance as of December 31 from the year prior and dividing it by the account owner’s life expectancy, as determined by one of the IRS’s life expectancy tables.
-Details on these tables can be found on the IRS website, and the financial institution holding your account should be able to tell you what your RMD is each year.
+The RMD is calculated by taking the account balance as of December 31 from the year prior and dividing it by the account owner’s life expectancy, as determined by one of the IRS’s life expectancy tables.
+Details on these tables can be found on the IRS website.
+The financial institution holding your account should be able to tell you what your RMD is each year.
+Failure to receive an RMD can result in additional excise taxes of 10% or 25%, depending on the circumstances.

 An RMD in action

 Still not sure how RMDs work?
 Let’s look at an example.
 Say an employee terminates employment in 2024 and reaches age 73 in 2027.
-In this scenario, the employee must take their first RMD for the year 2027, and it must be taken by April 1, 2028, at the latest.
+In this scenario, the participant must take their first RMD for the year 2027, and it must be taken by April 1, 2028.

 Consult the professionals